Clari3D logo

 Embedded Markdown

-A great feature with HTGEN is the ability to mix HTML or PHP and Markdown in the same file.
+One of the standout features of HTGEN is its ability to seamlessly integrate HTML or PHP with Markdown within the same file.

 <div class="split">